Why are Varicose Veins Found Primarily in the Legs?

 And, if you’re keeping your eye out for varicose veins in the hopes of practicing some preventative care, the top place to look is your legs.
 Though varicose veins don’t exclusively occur in the legs–that’s the top spot you’ll find them.

-Why is that?
-Here, the answer to the question of why varicose veins are found primarily in the legs.
+Here’s why varicose veins are found primarily in legs

 Why is that?